Skip to content

 More details

 Screen readers require numbers to be formatted properly in order to be read as numbers.
-The NumberFormat component will help to achieve this requirement.
+The NumberFormat component helps achieve this requirement.

-So, numbers are formatted differently for screen readers than the visual number.
-And numbers also get assigned a lang attribute, so the screen reader knows what language (locale) should be used on the particular number, even if the text around does not correspond to the same language.
+Numbers are formatted differently for screen readers than the visual number.
+Numbers also get assigned a lang attribute so the screen reader knows what language (locale) should be used for the particular number, even if the surrounding text does not correspond to the same language.

 Sources

-Eufemia is basing their number formats on both the Norwegian authority and Språkradet, and currency is based on guidelines from Språkrådet.
-Wikipedia has more info on world wide decimal separator usage.
+Eufemia bases its number formats on both the Norwegian authority and Språkradet, and currency is based on guidelines from Språkrådet.
+Wikipedia has more info on worldwide decimal separator usage.

-For international number formatting, we use the EU Style Guide.
+For international number formatting we use these sources:

 Node.js and SSR usage